 YODA: To a dark place this line of thought will carry us.
 Hmmmmm. . . . great care we must take.

-Seriously they want a coup in a republic, arguably a bourgeois democracy/republic.
+Seriously they want a coup in a republic, arguably a bourgeois democracy.
 Yikes!
-Thinking about that now, that’s messed up.
 This really would make them theocrats and actually kinda philosopher kings too in a sense.
 However, without this they are neither of these labels.